-$$M{\rm eff}^2 = 2(G_4 - 2XG{4,X}). \tag{27}$$
+$$M{eff}^2 = 2(G_4 - 2XG{4,X}).
+(27)$$

 This equation can be covariantized right away, suggesting its validity on general backgrounds.
-This dependence is consistent with the fact that the debraiding procedure substitutes the curvature terms with the energy-momentum tensor via the metric equations and, hence, it suppresses the new terms by a Planck mass factor.
-Therefore, the singularity of the unbraided equations is related to a physical singularity, as the coefficient of the graviton kinetic term vanishes.
+This dependence is consistent with the fact that the debraiding procedure substitutes the curvature terms with the energy-momentum tensor via the metric equations and hence it suppresses the new terms by a Planck mass factor.
+Therefore the singularity of the unbraided equations is related to a physical singularity, as the coefficient of the graviton kinetic term vanishes.
 Moreover, requiring the positivity of the effective Plank mass also implies that the other factor in the denominator will never become singular as long as G_4 is positive.

-The first term in Eq.
-(20), as can be seen from Eq.
-(21), is linear in second derivatives and is of particular interest as it contains the couplings between matter fields and second derivatives of the scalar field.
-This represents a new type of contribution with respect to the previous cases and is important for the stability of these models.
+The first term in equation (20), as can be seen from (21), is linear in second derivatives and is of particular interest as it contains the couplings between matter fields and second derivatives of the scalar field.
+This represents a new type of contributions with respect to previous cases and is important for the stability of these models.
 As we will discuss below, depending on the nature and evolution of matter fields, instabilities may occur for certain theories in the presence of matter.
-We point out again the presence of the Weyl term, indicating that there is still a residual dependence on the second derivatives of the metric, the physical meaning of which will be discussed in Sec.
-IVA.
+We point out again the presence of the Weyl term, indicating that there is still a residual dependence on the second derivatives of the metric whose physical meaning will be discussed in section IV A.

-The Q_i terms contain other couplings between the scalar field and matter that involve at most first derivatives of the scalar field, while the other terms are nonlinear derivative interactions responsible, for example, for the Vainshtein screening mechanism.
-However, among those, the terms proportional to $H^{\mu\nu\alpha\beta\rho\sigma}$, $K^{\mu\nu\alpha\beta}$ can be quadratic in second time derivatives on nontrivial backgrounds.
-This dependence may introduce spurious solutions; however, they can be distinguished from the physical ones (see Sec.
-III A).
+The Q_i terms contains other couplings between the scalar field and matter which involve at most first derivatives of the scalar field, while the other terms are non-linear derivative interactions, responsible, for example, for the Vainishtein screening mechanism.
+However, among those, the terms proportional to $H^{\mu\nu\alpha\beta\rho\sigma}$, $K^{\mu\nu\alpha\beta}$ can be quadratic in second time derivatives on non-trivial backgrounds.
+This dependence may introduce spurious solutions, which can nonetheless be distinguished from the physical ones (see section III A).